svn2github/ehcache/trunk/core/src/assemble/README.txt

-Release Notes For Ehcache 2.0.0-beta
+README Notes For Ehcache 2.0.0-beta

 The project home page is http://ehcache.org.
 Please see http://ehcache.org for a full change log, usage, product versions and comprehensive documentation.